Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 But you will find some significant differences in the actual duties and responsibilities at the clinical level.

 Clinical SUD counselors are in the best position to deal with the vortex of chemical, emotional, physical, and environmental factors that lead some people down the whirlpool of addiction.
-Their knowledge and skill is the core of the lifeline that hauls people back to dry land and stability again.
+Their knowledge and skill are the core of the lifeline that hauls people back to dry land and stability again.

 What Do Clinical Substance Abuse Counselors Do?